oliverklee/tdd-reader/Exercises/tdd-exercises-en.md

    Throw an `UnexpectedValueException` if zero or a negative number is passed to the setter.
 1. Add a `bool` field `SizeOption.includedInPrice`.
-1. Add an 1:n association `CoffeeBeverave.sizeOptions`, including all necessary
+1. Add an 1:n association `CoffeeBeverage.sizeOptions`, including all necessary
    methods.
 1. Add a methods `CoffeeBeverage.getPriceTag` that returns a string containing all available size options and the information whether the size is included